-Anxiety is a major underlying and co-occuring factor with eating disorders, and anxiety is on the rise for our tweens and teens.
-A study by the American College Health Association found a significant increase — to 62 percent in 2016 from 50 percent in 2011 — of undergraduates reporting “overwhelming anxiety” in the previous year.
+Anxiety is a major underlying and co-occuring factor with eating disorders.
+And anxiety is on the rise for our tweens and teens.
+A study by the American College Health Association found a significant increase.
+Up to 62% of undergraduates reported anxiety in 2016, up from 50% in 2011.
 (New York Times).
 And of course, the pandemic has increased rates of anxiety in kids.
 The impact of anxiety is felt in almost every aspect of life.
 So addressing it now can literally change your child’s future.

 Anxiety disorders are serious, especially if they occur in conjunction with an eating disorder.
-Therapy for anxiety typically includes Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT), both of which are designed to teach kids coping mechanisms and new thought patterns around anxiety.
+Therapy for anxiety typically includes Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT).
+These treatments are designed to teach kids coping mechanisms and new thought patterns around anxiety.

 But there are things that parents can do to support adaptive anxiety coping skills as well.
-For example, we recommend working with kids to develop an “Emergency Anxiety Kit,” which they can use to help ground themselves when anxiety strikes.
+For example, I recommend working with kids to develop an “Emergency Anxiety Kit.”
+Kids can use these items to help ground themselves when anxiety strikes.
 Below are a few items to consider for your kit.

 It’s important to talk with our kids about anxiety and discuss soothing tools that may help.
 Not every child responds in the same way, which is why we have provided several options and ideas.
-Generally, we’re looking for tools that engage the senses, which can help to ground the anxiety, which begins in the mind, by stimulating the body’s five senses.
+Generally, we’re looking for tools that engage the senses.
+This helps ground the anxiety, which begins in the mind, by stimulating the body’s five senses.
 Help your child find the tool or tools that help them get grounded during an anxiety episode.

 1. Counting beads (touch)

 Counting has been shown to be very effective in soothing the mind during an anxiety episode.
 Many people who struggle with anxiety learn to look around and start counting items to help their brains regroup.
-Before our kids are ready for this advanced level of mindfulness, we can help them by getting them some counting beads, often in the form of a small beaded bracelet, also called a prayer bracelet, which they can use to silently count.
+This is a more advanced level of mindfulness.
+A good place to begin is with counting beads.
+You can get small beaded bracelets, (also called a prayer bracelet), which they can use to silently count.

-The added benefit of touching the beads can be very soothing.
-Your child may prefer one type of bead over another, so it’s a good idea to test a few out if possible.
+The combination of touching the beads can be very soothing.
+Your child may prefer one type of bead over another.
+Thus, it can help to test a few out if possible.
 The best part about beads is that they can be kept on the wrist or in a pocket.
 And it helps that they can be touched or counted without anyone knowing.
-Many of us who have anxiety attacks become even more anxious about the thought of other people knowing that we’re struggling, so this ability to soothe ourselves without a visible tool can be very helpful.
+Many of us who have anxiety attacks become even more anxious about the thought of other people knowing.
+So this ability to soothe ourselves without a visible tool can be very helpful.

 2. Stress slime (touch)

 You can also make slime using one of hundreds of online recipes.
 Experiment with your child to develop different slimes, and keep them in sealed containers or zip-top baggies so that they are always available for your child to use.
-Slime kept in a bag can be placed in your child’s pocket during school, which allows him or her to access it surreptitiously and without detection when needed.
+Slime kept in a bag can be placed in your child’s pocket during school.
+This allows them to access it surreptitiously and without detection when needed.

 3. Something soft (touch)